-- No Adjusted EBITDA Award.
-25% of our STI plan is based on a key financial metric, Adjusted EBITDA.
-In 2023, the Company overall, and individual business units, generated an Adjusted EBITDA amount that was below the threshold payout level set by the Compensation Committee.
-Accordingly, our NEOs received no payouts related to the Adjusted EBITDA performance components of the STI plan. - A portion of the Relative Revenue Award.
+- No Relative Revenue Award achieved.
 25% of our STI plan is based on another key financial metric, Company revenue growth relative to a select peer group of industry competitors ("Revenue Peer Group").
-During 2023, the Company's revenue was within the established range of the Revenue Peer Group and this portion of the STI plan provided an above threshold, but below target, payment to the NEOs for 2023. - Individual Performance Goals.
-50% of our STI plan includes goals specific to the individual role of our NEOs and includes performance goals related to long-term strategic operations, resource management, leadership development, ESG initiatives, industry disruption, and risk management.
-The amounts received by our NEOs for this component of the STI plan reflect their individual performance against these goals during 2023.
+During 2024, the Company's revenue was below the established range of the Revenue Peer Group and this portion of the STI plan provided no payment to the NEOs for 2024. - Modest Individual Performance Awards achieved.
+50% of our STI plan includes goals specific to the individual role of our NEOs and includes performance goals related to the Company's operating plan, strategic plan execution, resource management, leadership development, corporate citizenship initiatives, industry disruption, and risk management.
+The amounts received by our NEOs for this component of the STI plan reflected their individual performance against these goals during 2024.